 Shooting without Hearing Protection: A Closer Look

 What actually happens when we shoot firearms without hearing protection?
 More specifically, what happens to our ears and our hearing?
-For some of us there’s ringing; for others sounds get muffled or clogged; and some may temporarily lose almost all hearing.
+For some of us there’s ringing, for others sounds get muffled or clogged, while some may temporarily lose almost all hearing.
 What is actually going on inside our ears that causes these reactions?
 Let’s take a closer look.

 THAT'S ALL GREAT, BUT WHY ARE MY EARS RINGING AND HOW LONG WILL IT TAKE TO GET MY HEARING BACK?